26 Apr 2018

 Charities should always have accurate and complete books and records, and its tax filings should always be complete and current.
 If selected for the CRA Charities Education Program, our Manning Elliott tax advisors would recommend reading the Summary of Findings and Recommendations carefully prior to signing it.

 If you have any questions regarding the Charities Education Program, please contact the Manning Elliott Tax Team for more information.
-To stay up to date on all future tax related articles, we invite you to subscribe to our mailing list.

 The above content is believed to be accurate as of the date of posting.
 Canadian and US Tax laws are complex and are subject to frequent changes.
 Professional tax advice should be sought before implementing any tax planning.
 Manning Elliott LLP cannot accept any liability for the tax consequences that may result from acting based on the information contained therein.